CodeDmitry/mingw_objc_bootstrap_test/README.md

 - RootObject.h, implements RootObject, simulating minimal behavior of NSObject, no thread safety implemented, no quality guarantees, absolutely minimal.
 - build a bash script to build the test programs "test1.m" and "test2.m".
 - test1.m a fairly minimal proof of concept of objective c testing some of the main features I wanted to try out.
-- test2.m tests RootObject.h which is extracted out of main.m with all comments and logging removed.
+- test2.m tests RootObject.h which is extracted out of test1.m with all comments and logging removed.

 This specific project is warranted/justified as this is the third time I am remaking this exact proof-of-concept as all the existing online solutions are incomplete, with the closest solution being a flawed response within the question linked below.